In Association with Amazon.com

 The students at Dewitt University are in a festive mood.
 The basketball team, led by Teddy Ratliff (James Carroll), have won a game and a costume party is planned for that evening.

-At the party, the story of Dickie circulates.
+The story of Dickie Cavanaugh circulates at the party.
 Apparently, he killed his girlfriend in a jealous rage and was sent to the asylum.
 Nobody is aware of his recent suicide.

-Pryor (David Holbrook) gets into a fight with his girlfriend Sheila (Lauren-Marie Taylor) when he finds her flirting with Benson (Mathew Dunn), the basketball team mascot.
+Mike Pryor (David Holbrook) gets into a fight with his girl Sheila (Lauren-Marie Taylor) when he finds her flirting with Michael Benson (Mathew Dunn), the team mascot.

-Meanwhile, Lynn (Julia Montgomery) is upset to see that her beau Teddy has an interest in Dawn (Suzanne Barnes).
-When the party has ended, Benson is killed by someone who then steals his bear costume.
+Meanwhile, Lynn Connors (Julia Montgomery) is upset to see that her beau Teddy has an interest in Dawn Sorenson (Suzanne Barnes).
+When the festivities have ended, Benson is killed by someone who then steals his bear costume.

-A scavenger hunt, sponsored by Charlie Kaiser (Larry Mintz), the DJ at WDVX, is scheduled for that night.
-The killer, having sneaked into Charlie's files to take a peak at the locations of the hiding spots, prepares for a night of carnage.
+A scavenger hunt sponsored by DJ Charlie Kaiser (Larry Mintz) of WDVX, is scheduled for that evening.
+The killer has snuck into Charlie's files to take a peak at the locations of the hiding spots - and prepares for a night of carnage.
 He places four knives into a paw of the bear costume for maximum damage.

 Jane (Laura Summer) is the next victim.
 Her body is found by her close friend Kathy (Carrick Glenn)...who is killed as well.
-The killer phones the DJ after each murder...but Charlie has no idea what the calls are about.
-However, Charlie soon reports the "creepy" calls to Mac.
+The psycho phones the DJ after each murder - but Charlie has no idea what the calls are about.
+However, the disc jockey soon reports the "creepy" calls to Mac.

 Sheila, believing that Benson is wearing the mascot costume, is lured into a house near the pond and murdered.
 Mac himself gets a call from the killer, who claims to be Dickie Cavanaugh.